-It has a non-stand plug which includes a "locking ring".
-This ring is present to assist in locking the plug to the beltworn transmitter with which this microphone was intended to match with.
+- 1. It has a non-stand plug which includes a "locking ring".
+This ring is present to assist in locking the plug to the belt-worn transmitter with which this microphone was intended to match with.
 The issue is that when plugged into other audio devices, the locking ring takes up space and prevents the plug from fully engaging with a USB sound card.
 Speech Recognition Solutions gets around this issue with the use of a specially made adapter which concerts the unusual plug into a standard audio plug.
-If you bought this microphone elsewhere and are having issues, this adapter can be purchased separately.

-- It is wired in a slightly manner than most microphones (the tip and base connections on the 3-conductor plug are reversed) and the result is that it turns out to be incompatible with some sound cards (both internal sound cards and external USB sound cards). - Because it is designed for stage entertainers that are potentially singly loudly, a few years ago, in association with the release of the "ME-2", Sennheiser began using a less sensitive microphone element.
+If you bought this microphone elsewhere and are having issues, this adapter can be purchased separately. - 2.
+It is wired in a slightly manner than most microphones (the tip and base connections on the 3-conductor plug are reversed) and the result is that it turns out to be incompatible with some sound cards (both internal sound cards and external USB sound cards). - 3.
+Because it is designed for stage entertainers that are potentially singly loudly, a few years ago, in association with the release of the "ME-2", Sennheiser began using a less sensitive microphone element.
 This did not impact external noise rejection, but did impact the use of this microphone with some of the less amplifying sound cards.
-We have found, for instance, that with a Windows-based machine it works well with the Buddy 7G USB adapter and both the MA and SA versions of the Andrea Pure Audio USB adapter.
-Strangely, it is not compatible with the SpeechWare USB MultiAdapter.
+We have found, for instance, that with a Windows-based machine it works best with Buddy 7G USB adapter, and not so well with the Andrea Pure Audio USB adapter or the SpeechWare USB multiadapter.